iifl-logo

 We have determined the matters described below to be the key audit matters to be communicated in our report.

-Sr. Key audit matter description no. How the scope of our audit addressed the key audit matter
+How the scope of our audit addressed the key audit matter

-1. Revenue recognition and measurement Our procedures included:
+1. Revenue recognition and measurement

 Refer to Note 1(l) (Accounting policies) and Note 24 of the Ind-AS Financial Statements for aggregate revenue from sale of products and services recognised as required by the applicable Ind-AS.
-For the year ended March 31, 2024, the Company recognised revenues aggregating to Rs .2,88,862.03 lakhs.
-Accounting policies: Assessing the Company?s revenue recognition accounting policy, by comparing the same with Ind AS 115 Revenue from Contracts with Customers
+For the year ended March 31, 2025, the Company recognised revenues aggregating to 3,16,094.80 lakhs.

-The Company has high volume of transactions each day recorded across various branches and agencies using complex information technology systems which are linked to the financial reporting process.
+The Company has high volume of transactions each day recorded across various branches and agencies using complex information technology - systems which are linked to the financial reporting process.
 A high number of sale transactions in the goods transport business are settled in cash.
 Further, Standards on Auditing mandate a presumed significant risk of fraud in revenue recognition.
-Tests of controls: Understanding and evaluating the design and implementation of the key controls around the revenue recognition process including controls around evidence of service delivery, price approvals, cash collection, system interface and timing of transactions including cut off.
-Tested operating effectiveness of above identified key controls over the recognition and measurement of revenue during the year and as at year end.

-Due to the Company?s Revenue cycle is material to the Ind-AS Financial Statements, complexities involved including high inherent risk associated with cash transactions and information technology systems relied on, this matter has been identified as a key audit matter for the current year?s audit.
-Performed test of details on a sample of revenue transactions recorded during the year including specific periods before and after year end.
-For the samples selected, inspected supporting documents such as invoices, contracts, goods consignment notes, evidence of delivery of service, cash receipt, etc.
+Due to the Companys Revenue cycle being material to the Ind-AS Financial Statements, complexities involved including high inherent risk associated with cash transactions and information technology systems relied on, this matter has been identified as a key audit matter for the current years audit.

-On a sample basis, compared the daily cash collection with the bank deposit reconciliation prepared by each branch and agency and submitted to Head office periodically by tracing the same to relevant bank statements.
+- On a sample basis, we compared the daily cash collection with the bank deposit reconciliation prepared by each branch and agency and submitted to Head office periodically by tracing the same to relevant bank statements.

-Tested the appropriateness and rationale for specific manual journal entries impacting recognition and measurement of revenue, as well as other adjustments made in the preparation of the Ind-AS Financial Statements, selected through a combination of risk-based and high-value transactions selection criteria.
+- Tested the appropriateness and rationale for specificmanual journal entries impacting recognition and measurement of revenue, as well as other adjustments made in the preparation of the Ind-AS Financial Statements, selected through a combination of risk-based and high-value transactions selection criteria.

-Reviewed the recoverability of trade receivables, our procedures included an assessment of whether provision against or write-off of the trade receivables impacted our view as to the initial recognition of the related revenue.
+- Reviewed the recoverability of trade receivables, our procedures included an assessment of whether provision against or write-off of the trade receivables impacted our view as to the initial recognition of the related revenue.

 Performing substantive analytical procedures:

-Performed substantive analytical procedures like tonnage growth, price yield growth, etc. We also evaluated the appropriateness and adequacy of the related disclosures made in the Ind-AS Financial Statements for revenue recorded during the year.
+Performedsubstantiveanalyticalproceduresliketonnagegrowth, price yield growth, etc. We also evaluated the appropriateness and adequacy of the related disclosures made in the Ind-AS Financial Statements for revenue recorded during the year.
 We also assessed as to whether the disclosures in respect of revenue were adequate.

 2. Lease Accounting Ind AS 116 Our procedures included:

-Risk identified: Tests of controls:
+Tests of controls:

 Tests of details:

-Reviewed the overall impact analysis prepared by the Management including completeness of lease contracts, lease term and application of practical expedients.
+- Reviewed the overall impact analysis prepared by the Management including completeness of lease contracts, lease term and application of practical expedients.

 Tested the reasonableness of key assumptions used including discount rate, lease terms and measurement principles.

-Tested the inputs and calculations of the right-of-use assets and lease liability, prepared by the Management for each material lease contract.
+- Tested the inputs and calculations of the right-of-use assets and lease liability, prepared by the Management for each material lease contract.

-We also evaluated the appropriateness and adequacy of disclosures made in the Ind-AS Financial Statements with respect to lease liability and right of use assets recorded during the year, in accordance with Ind-AS 116.
+We also evaluated the appropriateness and adequacy of disclo- sures made in the Ind-AS Financial Statements with respect to lease liability and right of use assets recorded during the year, in accordance with Ind-AS 116.

-Information Other than the Ind-AS Financial Statements and Auditor?s Report Thereon
+Information Other than the Ind-AS Financial Statements and Auditors Report Thereon

-The Company?s Board of Directors is responsible for the other information.
-The other information comprises the Director?s Report and Report on Corporate Governance but does not include the Ind-AS Financial Statements and our auditor?s report thereon.
+The Companys Board of Directors is responsible for the other information.
+The other information comprises the Directors Report and Report on Corporate Governance but does not include the Ind-AS Financial Statements and our auditors report thereon.
+Our opinion on the Ind-AS Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the Ind-AS Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Ind-AS Financial Statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

 Responsibilities of Management and Those Charged with Governance for the Ind-AS Financial Statements

-The Company?s Board of Directors is responsible for the matters stated in section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation of these Ind-AS Financial Statements that give a true and fair view of the financial position, financial performance, changes in equity and the cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under section 133 of the Act.
+The Companys Board of Directors is responsible for the matters stated in section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation of these Ind-AS Financial Statements that give a true and fair view of the financial position, financial performance, changes in equity and the cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under section 133 of the Act.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Ind-AS Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+In preparing the Ind-AS Financial Statements, Board of Directors is responsible for assessing the Companys ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is also responsible for overseeing the Company?s financial reporting process.
+The Board of Directors is also responsible for overseeing the Companys financial reporting process.

-Auditor?s Responsibilities for the Audit of the Ind-AS Financial Statements
+Auditors Responsibilities for the Audit of the Ind-AS Financial Statements

-Our objectives are to obtain reasonable assurance about whether the Ind-AS Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor?s report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the Ind-AS Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Ind-AS Financial Statements.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also:

-• Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i) of the Companies Act, 2013, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls with reference to Ind-AS Financial Statements in place and the operating effectiveness of such controls.
+Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i) of the Companies Act, 2013, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls with reference to

-• Conclude on the appropriateness of Management?s use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company?s ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor?s report to the related disclosures in the Ind-AS Financial Statements or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date of our auditor?s report.
+Conclude on the appropriateness of Managements use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Companys ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in our auditors report to the related disclosures in the Ind-AS Financial Statements or, if such disclosures are inadequate, to modify our opinion.
+Our conclusions are based on the audit evidence obtained up to the date of our auditors report.
 However, future events or conditions may cause the Company to cease to continue as a going concern.

-• Evaluate the overall presentation, structure and content of the Ind-AS Financial Statements, including the disclosures, and whether the Ind-AS Financial Statements represent the underlying transactions and events in a manner that achieves fair presentation.
+Evaluate the overall presentation, structure and content of the Ind-AS Financial Statements, including the disclosures, and whether the Ind-AS Financial Statements represent the underlying transactions and events in a manner that achieves fair presentation.
 Materiality is the magnitude of misstatements in the Ind-AS Financial Statements that, individually or in aggregate, makes it probable that the economic decisions of the users of the Ind-AS Financial Statements may be influenced.

-We consider quantitative materiality and qualitative factors in (i) planning the scope of our audit work and in evaluating the results of our work; and (ii) to evaluate the effect of any identified misstatements in the Ind-AS Financial Statements.
+We consider quantitative materiality and qualitative factors in (i) planning the scope of our audit work and in evaluating the results of our work; and (ii) to evaluate the effect of any identified misstatements in the Ind-AS

-We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.
+We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that identify during our audit.

 We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the Ind-AS Financial Statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditor?s report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
+We describe these matters in our auditors report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-1) As required by the Companies (Auditor?s Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+1) As required by the Companies (Auditors Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

-b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.
+2) As required by section 143(3) of the Act, we report that: a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. c) The Balance Sheet, the Statement of Profit and Loss (including Other Comprehensive Income), the

-d) In our opinion, the aforesaid Ind-AS Financial Statements comply with the Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder.
+Statement of Changes in Equity and the Statement of Cash Flow dealt with by this Report are in agreement with the books of account. d) In our opinion, the aforesaid Ind-AS Financial Statements comply with the Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder. e) On the basis of the written representations received from the Directors of the Company as on March 31,

-Based on such audit procedures performed by us that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11 (e) of the Rules as provided under a) and (b) above contain any material misstatement.
+Based on such audit procedures performed by us that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11 (e) of the Rules as provided under (a) and (b) above contain any material misstatement. v) As per information and explanation represented by Management and based on the records of the Company, the dividend proposed in the previous year, declared and paid by the Company during the year is in accordance with Section 123 of the Act, as applicable.

-vi) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+The Board of Directors of the Company have proposed final dividend for the year which is subject to the approval of the shareholders at the ensuing Annual General Meeting.
+The amount of dividend proposed is in accordance with section 123 of the Act. vi) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.

 3) In our opinion and according to information and explanations given to us and based on our examination of the records of the Company, the Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act.